tim0g/timog.org/content/posts/a foggy morning in tsukuba/index.md

 - osmanthus
 - kinmokusei
 ---
+{{< img src="foggy-morning-in-tsukuba-street.jpg" alt="Foggy street in Tsukuba" >}}

 Especially on autumn and winter days, when cold, moist, dense air settles near the low-lying rice fields, a fog might form and we get these surreal images in the morning.

-The road disappears into the foggy haze.

-{{< img src="foggy-morning-in-tsukuba-street.jpg" alt="Foggy street in Tsukuba" >}}

 Fog envelops the sleeping neighborhood and the fallow fields.
 The fog will clear as the morning gets warmer, but for now everything blurs into the gray background.